Do you need to share your presentations with others? If yes, it's a good idea to make sure that your presentations are set to be read-only

 - If you want to remove the Mark as Final attribute, please explore our Remove Mark as Final Option in PowrePoint 2013 tutorial.

-PowerPoint 2010: Mark as Final for
+Mark as Final Option in PowerPoint 2010 for

-PowerPoint 2007: Mark as Final for
+Mark as Final Option in PowerPoint 2007 for

 PowerPoint Keyboard Shortcuts and Sequences: